cappuchinese/Intro-Java/src/week5_final_assignments/choice_4_TaxBrowser.md

   * scientific name
   * taxonomic rank (e.g. species, class, order etc)

-It is your job to build an appropriate datamodel and functionality to be able to support the folowing use cases relating to the Taxonomy.
+It is your job to build an appropriate datamodel and functionality to be able to support the following use cases relating to the Taxonomy.
 **PS: Use JVM arguments -Xmx and -Xms to increase heap space usage - the taxonomy DB is BIG** **PS: RAM may be a problem on older or more basic PCs**